Chart Color Schemes

 King Island's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-King Island's health data shows positive results, aligning with national averages for mortality rates and health conditions.
-Common health issues are seen across all age groups, with arthritis affecting 9.9% and mental health issues impacting 7.6% of residents.
+King Island's health data shows positive outcomes, with mortality rates and health conditions aligning closely to national benchmarks.
+Common health issues are prevalent across both young and elderly residents.

 Frequently Asked Questions - Health